 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. greenhouse gas emissions within the project boundary during the crediting period? efficiency of flare, according the "Tool to determine project emissions from flaring gases containing methane" /9/.
+Final Concl.
+It is established whether the monitoring plan provides for reliable and complete project emission data over time.
+B.9.1.
+Does the monitoring plan provide for the collection and archiving of all relevant data necessary for estimation or measuring the greenhouse gas emissions within the project boundary during the crediting period? /1/ DR The project emissions were calculated considering the emission from the system as 10% of baseline emissions and 90% efficiency of flare, according the "Tool to determine project emissions from flaring gases containing methane" /9/.
 The temperature of flare combustion will be measured on time of gas flaring.
 An installed PLC will assure the temperature above 500°C all the time of flaring.
 In case this temperature comes down, the PLC will close the exhaust valve.
 Records will be available on local PLC or computer data base.
-The following need to be included in the Monitoring Plan. (i) Manufactures specification for operation of the flare and the data and procedures to monitor is to be documented in PDD, as required under the methodological "Tool to" Conci Conci. determine project emissions from flaring".
-Also see serial No 26 of methodology. (ii)The system used for monitoring MS% i,y,", and,W site & N LT,y are to be described in PDD( see serial no.30 of AMS.III.D,Version 14.). (iii) The genetic source of the livestock need to be monitored.(see serial no 31(a) of Methodology). (iv) Onsite inspection of each farm for each verification period need to be included(see serial no 33 of Methodology). (v)Determination of hourly mass flow rate of
+The following need to be included in the Monitoring Plan. (i) Manufactures specification for operation of the flare and the data and procedures to monitor is to be documented in PDD, as required under the methodological "Tool to determine project emissions from flaring".
+Also see serial No 26 of methodology. (ii)The system used for monitoring MS% i,y,", and,W {site} & N {LT,y} are to be described in PDD(see serial no 30 of AMS.III.D,Version 14.).
+CL 5 OK (iii) The genetic source of the livestock need to be monitored.(see serial no 31(a) of

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. methane in the residual gas $(TM{RG,h})$ for arriving flare efficiency (refer Step 5 & 6 of Tool) and monitoring of $FV{RG,h}$ is not specifically included in the parameters to be monitored B.9.2.
+Final Concl.
+Methodology). (iv) Onsite inspection of each farm for each verification period need to be included(see serial no 33 of Methodology). (v)Determination of hourly mass flow rate of methane in the residual gas $(TM{RG,h})$ for arriving flare efficiency (refer Step 5 & 6 of Tool) and monitoring of $FV{RG,h}$ is not specifically included in the parameters to be monitored B.9.2.
 Are the choices of project GHG indicators reasonable and conservative? /1/ DR See B.9.1 OK B.9.3.
 Is the measurement method clearly stated for each GHG value to be monitored and deemed appropriate? /1/ DR See B.9.1 OK B.9.4.
 Is the measurement equipment described and deemed appropriate? /1/ DR See B.9.1 OK B.9.5.
 Is the measurement accuracy addressed and deemed appropriate?
 Are procedures in place on how to deal with erroneous measurements? /1/ DR See B.9.1 OK B.9.6.
 Is the measurement interval identified and deemed appropriate? /1/ DR See B.9.1 OK B.9.7.
-Is the registration, monitoring, measurement and reporting procedure defined? /1/ DR See B.9.1 OK B.9.8.
-Are procedures identified for maintenance of monitoring equipment and installations?
-Are the calibration intervals being observed? /1/ DR See B.9.1 OK B.9.9.
-Are procedures identified for day-to-day records /1/ DR See B.9.1 OK
+Is the registration , monitoring , measurement and reporting procedure defined? /1/ DR See B.9.1 OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01